One of the first summers I lived in Iowa, people started talking about RAGBRAI this and RAGBRAI that. Whawhat?

 It’s a full moon tonight, but as it has been storming off and on since about 4pm, I doubt whether it will be visible.
 That makes me extra glad that I got some photos last night.
 I’ve been wondering if I’ll be able to see full moons from my new apartment balcony, and sure enough, the answer is “yes”.

-According to Wikipedia, Somerset is a semi-new-urbanist development in Ames.
-Not sure why the “semi” got put in there.
-You can go here to read about New Urbanism if you are so inclined, but it has to do with “promoting walkable, neighborhood-based development as an alternative to sprawl” according to the Congress for new Urbanism.
-Personally, I think of Somerset as another mixed-use development in Ames, similar to West Towne.
-I go to Somerset to work out at the gym (I know, I know, not as often as I SHOULD!) and I LOVE their pool there.
-Many Ames-ites also love The Cafe, a cozy restaurant that features a good variety of locally grown, in-season foods.
-The last time I went to swim, I was surprised to see a large garden beside The Cafe and behind the gym.
-This new development in Somerset remains a mystery to me…whose garden???
+Many Ames-ites love The Cafe, a cozy restaurant that features a good variety of locally grown, in-season foods.
+The last time I went by there I saw what looked like a garden beside The Cafe and behind the gym.
+This new addition in Somerset remains a mystery to me…whose garden???
 Whoever the owner, I have to say I am IMPRESSED!
-We’ve had way more rain than usual around here and the most experienced farmers and gardeners are behind schedule, but this garden looks like it was willed into the ground by a pro!
-I’ll keep you up to date as the summer progresses!
+We’ve had way more rain than usual around here and the most experienced farmers and gardeners are behind schedule, but this garden looks like it was willed into the ground by a pro! (alas, 2018 update: it is no longer there)

 We were up above the timber line here, about 12,000 feet, where the alpine flowers are like little fairies.
 I love the tininess of it compared to the enormity of the mountains, and of course the views take your breath away!